JenniferSailor/KCSchoolsCrimeRisk_DataIntelligence/ReadMe.txt

 References:

 2: [folder] Crime_Data_folder
-	This is of all the crime data from Data KC
+	This is not included but can be downloaded from https://data.kcmo.org/Crime

 Appendices: